alexjoybc/geotab-development-assessment/c-sharp/README.md

 Write a document explaining some of the improvements you made to the code, and why you did so.

+Everything is included in the PR Description, ChangeLog and Commit history.

 ### What do I need? ###

 * [.NET Core](https://www.microsoft.com/net/core) - any platform